landrs-toolkit/LANDRs-Science-Drone/MotorMounts/3DPrintMM/README.md

 # 3D Printed Motor Mounts
 The Science Drone is making use of 3D printed motor mounts.
 Motor mounts can often be complex shapes and thus make the manufacturing process somewhat difficult and long.
 3D printing fixes this problem and shortens the manufacturing process.

 There was a concern of strength of the 3D printed materials.
 Thus a Tensile loading test was performed on two materials to investigate if either would be sufficient for the purpose.
+Both materials proved suitable interms of strength however, concerns of temperature and melting points of the materials was raised.
+PETG has a higher melting point compared to PLA and this was factor was used to design which material to use.

 The Motor Mount went through three significant design iterations and are listed below.
+The folder contains 3D `.STL` files for printing and `.SLDPRT` SOLIDWORKS editable part files

 ## MotorMount Print (MMPrint):
 -  A simple design with a single securing point to mount the motor to the rotor boom.